COVID–19: Artist FAQ

 Self-employment Income Support Scheme

-If you are self-employed, you may be eligible to claim a grant worth 80 per cent of your trading profits up to £2,500 per month.
-HMRC will contact you if you are eligible. gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme
+If you are registered as self-employed, you may be eligible to claim a grant worth a percentage of your trading profits. gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme

 Deferring Income Tax payments

 For Income Tax Self-Assessment payments due on 31 July 2020 can now be deferred until 31 January 2020.
 This is an automatic offer with no applications required.